 A Short History of an Interesting Park

 During the Apartheid years the government was unable to restrict access to this park by all races by virtue of the wording contained within the Deed of Gift.
-During this time all the citizens of Johannesburg were able to enjoy the park and Its history of resistance is celebrated to this day.
+During this time all the citizens of Johannesburg were able to enjoy the park.
+Its history of resistance is celebrated to this day.
 With the recent economic hardship that has befallen South Africa, the City has been unable to allocate any resources to the Park, its role being limited to simply mowing the lawns and clearing the rubbish.
 As a result of neglect and overuse, the Park has slowly decayed and its future is under threat.